Imagine you could literally peek into the minds of your customers and prospects!

 Revenue generated by campaign = (Number of sales from campaign x Average sale value) – Campaign cost

-A change in your email list size over a given period shows how well you are building and maintaining your email list, which is a valuable asset for marketing and communication.
+A change in your email list size over a given period shows how well you build and maintain your email list, which is a valuable asset for marketing and communication.

 A high email list growth rate means you generate more leads and subscribers interested in your brand and content.
 A low email list growth rate means you may need to improve your lead generation, opt-in, or retention strategies.